dwangwk/dwangwk/README.md

 ## About Me

 - 🎓 Sophomore at the National University of Singapore (NUS), majoring in Computer Science.
-- 💼 Seeking internship opportunities in New York City.
 - 💻 Experienced in data engineering, machine learning, and blockchain technology.
 - 🌱 Passionate about leveraging technology to drive innovation in the finance and banking industries.